video-dev/video-transcoding-api/README.md

 ```
 If you are running Redis in the same host of the API and on the default port (6379) the API will automatically find the instance and connect to it.

-With all environment variables set and redis up and running, clone the repository and run:
+With all environment variables set and redis up and running, clone this repository and run:

 ```
 $ git clone https://github.com/nytm/video-transcoding-api.git